-Title of Module and Lesson Topic: Standards Addressed from the Module in this Lesson: Key Learnings for this Lesson: Lesson Essential Question: dents will be able to Key Vocabulary for this Lesson and Vocabulary Strategy: Activating Strategy: Lesson Instruction: (How will you provide and sequence learning understanding of the concept?
-The level of thinking/learning requir throughout the lesson? experiences that lead to deep red by the students must increase Learning Activity 1 21 st Cent.
-Skills ELA Shifts Math Shifts Graphic Organizer: (What graphic organizers or other organizational tools will you use to help students organize their learning?)
-Differentiation: Summarizing Strategy: Assessment Prompt for LA 1 (Webb's Depth Level) Learning Activity 2 21 st Cent.
-Skills ELA Shifts Math Shifts Differentiation: Summarizing Strategy: Assessment Prompt for LA 2: ((Webb's Depth Level): Is the level of thinking/learning required by the students increasing as the lesson progresses?)
-Assignment: (What assignment(s) will students do to prepare for, reinforce and/or extend their understanding?
-Is this performance based/ application of skills?
-Learning Activity 3 21 st Cent.
-Skills ELA Shifts Math Shifts Differentiation: Summarizing Strategy: Assessment Prompt for LA 3: (Webb's Depth Level): Response to Assessments: What will I do if students do not learn what they needed to know?
-Summarizing Strategy: Reflection: What evidence do you have that demonstrates 80% understand the concepts taught? or greater of your students
+Title of Module and Lesson Topic: Standards Addressed from the Module in this Lesson: Key Learnings for this Lesson: Lesson Essential Question: Concepts: Students will know Competencies: Students will be able to Key Vocabulary for this Lesson and Vocabulary Strategy : Activating Strategy: Lesson Instruction: (How will you provide and sequence understanding of the concept?
+The level of thinking/learn throughout the lesson?
+Learning Activity 1 21st Cent.
+Skills ELA Shifts Math Sh ifts Graphic Organizer: (What graphic organizers or other organizational tools will you use to help students organize their learning?)
+Differentiation: Summarizing Strategy: Assessment Prompt for LA 1 (Webb's Depth Level) Learning Activity 2 21st Cent.
+Skills_ELA Shifts Math Sh ifts Differentiation: Summarizing Strategy: Assessment Prompt for LA 2: (Webb's Depth Level sing as the Learning Activity 3 21st Cent.
+Skills ELA Shifts Math Sh ifts Differentiation: Summarizing Strategy: Assessment Prompt for LA 3: (Webb's Depth Level Response to Assessments: What will I do if students do not learn what they needed to know?
+Summarizing Strategy: Reflection: What evidence do you have that demonstrates understand the concepts taught?
+80% or greater of your students